eykamp/firmware-update-service/README.md

 In case of error, the service will return a code of 400, along with a brief string message describing the problem.

 ### Errors retrieving firmware
-- `Could not find name`: Requested name does not exist
+- `Could not find name`: Requested name does not exist.
-- `No firwmare for name`: No firmware has been uploaded for the specified name
+- `No firwmare for name`: No firmware has been uploaded for the specified name.
-- `Missing header: HTTP_X_ESP8266_SKETCH_MD5`: When requeting firmware using the get-esp endpoint, required header `HTTP_X_ESP8266_SKETCH_MD5` is missing
+- `Missing header: HTTP_X_ESP8266_SKETCH_MD5`: When requeting firmware using the get-esp endpoint, required header `HTTP_X_ESP8266_SKETCH_MD5` is missing.
+This header is added automatically by the standard ESP OTA code.

 ### Errors uploading firmware
-- `Missing file`: No file was included with request (file should be passed with the name "firmware" -- see curl example under upload)
+- `Missing file`: No file was included with request (file should be passed with the name "firmware" -- see curl example under upload).
-- `Empty filename`: Specified filename is empty
+- `Empty filename`: Specified filename is empty.
-- `Missing key`: Request did not include a required key header
+- `Missing key`: Request did not include a required key header.
-- `Bad key`: Key is incorrect or unknown
+- `Bad key`: Key is incorrect or unknown.
-- `Too big`: Supplied file is too large for the system
+- `Too big`: Supplied file is too large for the system.

 # Requirements
 The service uses a Postgres database to store project information as well as the firware images themselves.
 The table structure is specified in the code, but you'll have to create them manually.